-All pilots are to ensure that they operate aircraft, ground equipment and private equipment in accordance with the rules in this section as well as the Air Navigation Order, BGA Laws and Rules and Middle Wallop (MW) agreed regulations.
+All pilots are to ensure that they operate aircraft, ground equipment and private equipment in accordance with the rules in this section as well as the Air Navigation Order, BGA Laws and Rules and the Middle Wallop DAM Manual.
 All PNGC pilots shall ensure that they are familiar with this document and review them yearly; a master list to record this shall be held in the PNGC Log cabin.